 With seventy people or more in an evening we get through a lot of jars of things.

-You don’t have to make a big donation to support us – just one jar of coffee or instant hot chocolate are greatly appreciated.
+You don’t have to make a big donation to support us – just ONE jar of coffee will be the great help.
 This is the BEST HELP you can give us as it helps us keep our costs down.